atlas2774/DiscordChallengeBot/README.md

 # DiscordChallengeBot
-Discord Bot created for the Exploration Reboot server.
+Node.js Bot created for the Exploration Reboot server, with SQLite integration.